civetweb/civetweb/docs/APIReference.md

 | **`CIVETWEB_VERSION_MINOR`** | The current minor version as number, e.g., (9) for version 1.9. |
 | **`CIVETWEB_VERSION_PATCH`** | The current patch version as number, e.g., (0) for version 1.9 or (1) for version 1.9.1. |

+## Handles

+* `struct mg_context *`
+Handle for one instance of the HTTP(S) server.
+All functions using `const struct mg_context *` as an argument do not modify a running server instance, but just query information.
+Functions using a non-const `struct mg_context *` as an argument may modify a server instance (e.g., register a new URI, stop the server, ...).

+* `struct mg_connection *`
+Handle for one individual client-server connection.
+Functions working with `const struct mg_connection *` operate on data already known to the server without reading data from or sending data to the client.
+Callbacks using a `const struct mg_connection *` argument are supposed to not call functions from the `mg_read()` and `mg_write()` family.
+To support a correct application, reading and writing functions require a non-const `struct mg_connection *` connection handle.

+The content of both structures is not defined in the interface - they are only used as opaque pointers (handles).

 ## Structures